 Accessibility of people living in urban areas (particularly in the city of Kigali) as well as young people is uneasy, and this requires extra efforts for interviewers to get them or sometimes getting the required information from them.
 It is in this regard that PES2022 recommends early engagement of Local Leaders living in major cities and Youth leaders right from the outset of census preparations in order to play a leading role in mobilizing the people they lead.
 It also recommends more trainings of enumerators and always remind them to pay close attention while recording responses of household members, especially information of relationships to the head of household and housing characteristics because PES2022 results show that those characteristics have high index of inconsistency between Census and PES.

-In the future, once administrative data systems are enhanced enough, they should also be used to evaluate the quality of census data.
+In the future, as administrative data systems become more advanced and robust, they may be utilized to assess the quality of census data.